solana-foundation/developer-content/content/guides/dapps/cash-app.md

 dynamically generated properties, known as `namespaces`. `Namespaces` map one-to-one to program methods and accounts, which we will be using a lot later in this project.
 The `namespace` is generally used as follows:
-`program.<namespace>.<program-specifc-method>`
+`program.<namespace>.<program-specific-method>`

-To get information for specific `pending_request` accounts associated with a specifc public key, we'll need a to take in the pending request ID as a parameter.
+To get information for specific `pending_request` accounts associated with a specific public key, we'll need a to take in the pending request ID as a parameter.

 ```typescript